 - information technology.

-For example, getting a specific degree or higher qualification is essential for many medical jobs, such as nursing, speech and language therapy, physiotherapy and occupational therapy, you will need to take a specific degree or higher qualification.
+For many health-related careers, for example nursing, speech and language therapy, social work, physiotherapy and occupational therapy, you will need to take a specific degree or higher qualification.
 You may have to complete a full vocational course from the beginning or there may be a shortened postgraduate option for health studies graduates.

 What do health studies graduates do?